padasio/padas-docs/docs/quickstart.md

 ### Prerequisites
 - Internet connectivity
 - Supported [Operating System](/installation.html#operating-systems)
 - A supported version of [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Java 8 and Java 11 are supported in this version.
+Java 11 and later versions are supported in this version.
 - Confluent Kafka must be installed and running (locally) as described in [Quick Start for Confluent Platform](https://docs.confluent.io/platform/current/quickstart).
 - You should have at least Kafka and Zookeeper services up and running.
     ```sh